 Second Such Incident in Six Years

-This marks the second time a Chinese warship has directed its fire control radar at a Philippine naval vessel.
-In April 2020, another Type-056 Jiangdao-class corvette, the CS Liupanshui (514), performed a similar action against the Philippine Navy corvette BRP Conrado Yap (PS-30).
-Fire control radar lock-on is considered a serious provocative action as it typically precedes missile launch preparations, making it a significant escalation in maritime confrontations.
+This marks the second time a Chinese warship has locked its fire control radar on a Philippine naval vessel.
+In April 2020, another Type-056 corvette, the CS Liupanshui (514), performed a similar action against the Philippine Navy corvette BRP Conrado Yap (PS-30).
+Fire control radar lock-on is considered a serious provocative act as it typically precedes missile launch preparations.

 Manila Demands End to Dangerous Actions in PH Waters

-The Philippine Navy's Naval Defense Command confirmed the incident and described it as part of a pattern of "dangerous maneuvers" by Chinese vessels inside Manila's exclusive economic zone.
-In recent years, the Philippines has repeatedly accused Beijing of using water cannons to interfere with resupply missions to Philippine-held features in the contested waters.
-The West Philippine Sea, which Manila calls its EEZ under the United Nations Convention on the Law of the Sea (UNCLOS), remains one of the world's most contested maritime regions, with overlapping territorial claims from China, Vietnam, Malaysia, Brunei, and Taiwan.
+The Philippine Navy's Naval Defense Command confirmed the incident and described it as part of a pattern of "dangerous maneuvers" by Chinese vessels.
+The West Philippine Sea, which Manila asserts as its EEZ under UNCLOS, remains one of the world's most contested maritime regions.
+Overlapping claims involve China, Vietnam, Malaysia, Brunei, and Taiwan.

 • Incident date: March 7, 2026